leeandher/SM-App/notes/2 - Serverless Structure.md

 The `index.js` file will declare the entire backend, but you shouldn't be writing any code in there, since it will quickly get complicated.

-Depending on the appication, you will probably have many functions that are closely related to one another.
+Depending on the application, you will probably have many functions that are closely related to one another.
 Things like user account changes, or create/read/update/delete operations on items.
 The clearest way to organize these are by setting up **controller** files to hold all of the functionality for each of these groups

 Now, your `index.js` file will look like the following as you write more endpoints: